Tray with delicious food on the plane, business class travel

 Offer and order flow by IATA

-• Order — once the passenger accepts the offer, the airline’s system turns it into an order, that contains information on all products and would capture further changes — like upgrading to a business class, adding ancillaries, or making cancellations.
+• Order—once the passenger accepts the offer, the airline’s system turns it into an order, that contains information on all products and can capture future changes—like upgrading to business class, adding ancillaries, or making cancellations.

 Under the hood, each stage comprises a set of capabilities realized via specific request-response transactions between an airline and a sales channel.